Skip to main content

 There are a variety of positions available to HR professionals, all with varying levels of compensation.

 HR professionals provide a unique value to their organization and can support businesses in many different ways.
-Some examples of well paying HR positions and their median annual wages include:
+According to the BLS, some examples of well paying HR positions and their median annual wages as of May 2022 include:

 A human resources certificate provides a solid grounding in HR principles and practices.